niacobel/CHAINS/docs/source/abin_launcher.overview.rst

    mycluster:
      subcommand: <subcommand>

-- ``<delay_command>`` is an optional command that can delay the submission of this particular job, which can prove useful if you want to prioritize certain job sizes, consult the :doc:`Job scaling <abin_launcher.job_scale>` specific documentation for details.
+- ``<delay_command>`` is an optional command that can delay the submission of this particular job, which can prove useful if you want to prioritize certain job sizes, consult the :doc:`abin_launcher.job_scale` specific documentation for details.
 - ``<job instructions file>`` is the name of the file that will be created through the :doc:`rendering process <abin_launcher.rendering>`.
 It contains the commands needed by the job scheduler to run the calculation on the cluster.
 This name must be specified in the :ref:`clusters configuration file <clusters_file>`:

 .. code-block:: yaml